aarol/wc-dfa-zig/README.md

 }
 ```

-Additionally, this program implements the paper [Data-Parallel Finite-State Machines](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/asplos302-mytkowicz.pdf), which further **doubles** the speed of processing large files by processing many chunks in parallel.
+Additionally, this program implements parallellism in [parallel.zig](src/parallel.zig) to distribute the work onto many cores, further \*quadrupling\* the speed of processing large files.

 ---